alexmaco/rust-workshop/DAY_1.md

 - default implementations can be provided in the trait definition
 - the implementation on a specific type can skip defining the methods that have default implementations or can override it
-- the default implementation cannot be called from the overriden one
+- the default implementation cannot be called from the overridden one

 ```rust
 pub trait Summary {